phoenix125/AtlasServerUpdateUtility/readme.txt

 - Fixed: "Atlas extra commandline parameters" always put a [space] at beginning of command.
 If "Atlas extra commandline parameters" starts with ? , the util will remove the [space].
 (Thanks Doublee [Discord] for reporting)

 (2019-02-22) v1.2.2
-- Fixed (again): "Line 10255" error.
+- Fixed: (again): "Line 10255" error.
 Occurs when Steamcmd fails to provide latest server version during update check.
 The verification process was improved.
 - Fixed: Problem attaining Query Port from ServerGrid.json if more entries containing "ip" were at front of file.
 (Thanks Doublee [Discord] for reporting)
 - Fixed: Removed "No GameUserSettings.ini" warning during new install.

 (2019-02-21) v1.2.1
 - Fixed: Extra space and quotation mark at end of Atlas server command line.
 (Thanks to Minku [Discord] and Doublee [Discord] for noticing and reporting error)
-- Added some instructions to this readme.txt
+- Added: some instructions to this readme.txt

 (2019-02-21) v1.2.0
-- Added option to start selected grid servers only.
+- Added: option to start selected grid servers only.
 - Shutdown sequence now closes as soon as servers have completed saving world and continues to send "DoExit" command every second until servers shutdown.
-- Added user-defined maximum time to wait for SaveWorld before forced shutdown (taskkill) of servers.
+- Added: user-defined maximum time to wait for SaveWorld before forced shutdown (task-kill) of servers.
-- Added more info to startup and shutdown sequence windows.
+- Added: more info to startup and shutdown sequence windows.

 (2019-02-21) v1.1.5
-- Added user-defined delay between grid server startups.
+- Added: user-defined delay between grid server startups.
-- Added ability to import RCON ports from GameServerUser.ini on existing servers.
+- Added: ability to import RCON ports from GameServerUser.ini on existing servers.
 (Thanks to Minku [Discord] for the suggestion!)
 - Fixed: Error when Steamcmd fails to provide latest server version during update check.
 - Fixed: No longer need to delete RCON ports and AltSaveDir during new installation.
 - Eliminated: "Failed to start at least twice within 1 minute" warning message.